MikeEllis-personal/DMXfire/README.md

 1. The PIO waits for a one (stop bit), and sends the ISR to the DMA
 1. The PIO then loops back to step 3 - there is no check that the stop bit is the correct length (8us)
 1. The DMA accepts the byte from the PIO and stores it in memory
-1. When the DMA has accepted the correct number of bytes, it triggers a processor interrupt
+1. When the DMA has accepted the correct number of bytes, it triggers a processor interrupt - or should the PIO look for a "break"?
 1. When the DMA interrupt is received, the processors resets the PIO and restarts the DMA

 ### Class basics